arnab-mukherjee91/Person-Tracking-using-Extended-Kalman-Filter/README.md

 ## Dependencies

 The code is compatible with Python 2.7 to 3.6.
-The following dependencies are needed to run the tracker:
+The following dependencies are needed to run the tracker, Please Install the following:

 * Python Version: 3.6
 *OpenCV Version: 4.5.2